backstage/backstage/docs/api/deprecations.md

 the API for sign-in, you can put the definition in `packages/app/src/apis.ts`.
 However, if you need to access your auth API inside plugins you you'll need to export it from a common package.
-If you don't already have one, we recommend creating `@internal/apis` and from there export the API reference.
+If you don't already have one, we recommend creating `@internal/apis` and from there exporting the API reference.

 ```ts
 // `ProfileInfoApi & BackstageIdentityApi & SessionApi` are required for sign-in